Organoid: Intestinal organoid

+Intestinal organoids also recapitulate the crypt-Villus structure to such a high degree of fidelity that they have been successfully transplanted to mouse intestines, and are hence highly regarded as a valuable model for research.
+One of the fields of research that intestinal organoids have been utilized is that of stem cell niche.
+Intestinal organoids were used to study the nature of the intestinal stem cell niche, and research done with them demonstrated the positive role IL-22 has in maintaining in intestinal stem cells, along with demonstrating the roles of other cell types like neurons and fibroblasts in maintenance of intestinal stem cells.

+In the field of infection biology, different intestinal organoid-based model systems have been explored.
+On one hand, organoids can be infected in bulk by simply mixing them with the enteropathogen of interest.
+However, to model infection via a more natural route starting from the intestinal lumen, microinjection of the pathogen is required.
+In addition, the polarity of intestinal organoids can be inverted, and they can even be dissociated into single cells and cultured as 2D monolayers in order to make both the apical and basolateral sides of the epithelium more easily accessible.
+Intestinal organoids have also demonstrated therapeutic potential.
+In order to more accurately recapitulate the intestine in vivo, co-cultures of intestinal organoids and immune cells have been developed.
+Furthermore, organ-on-a-chip models combine intestinal organoids with other cell types such as endothelial or immune cells as well as peristaltic flow.

 Gastric organoid

 Gastric organoids recapitulate at least partly the physiology of the stomach.
 Gastric organoids have been generated directly from pluripotent stem cells through the temporal manipulation of the FGF, WNT, BMP, retinoic acid and EGF signalling pathways in three-dimensional culture conditions.
 Gastric organoids have also been generated using LGR5 expressing stomach adult stem cells.
 Gastric organoids have been used as model for the study of cancer along with human disease and development.
 For example, one study investigated the underlying genetic alterations behind a patient's metastatic tumor population, and identified that unlike the patient's primary tumor, the metastasis had both alleles of the TGFBR2 gene mutated.
 To further assess the role of TGFBR2 in the metastasis, the investigators created organoids where TGFBR2 expression is knocked down, through which they were able to demonstrate that reduced TGFBR2 activity leads to invasion and metastasis of cancerous tumors both in vitro and in vivo.